peterhinch/micropython-samples/astronomy/README.md

  `time.time()`.
 * 2 Return text of form hh:mm:ss (or --:--:--) being local time (`LT`).

+If bit 2 of `variant` is set and a `dst` constructor arg has been passed, the `dst` function will be applied to the result.
+This caters for the case where the machine clock runs winter time and a dst-adjusted result is required.
+It should be noted that applying dst adjustment to a time close to midnight can result in rollover, i.e. a time > 24:00.
+Handling this case is the responsibility of the application.

 Example constructor invocations:
 ```python
 r = RiSet()  # UK near Manchester